At Just Mind Counseling, we understand how past traumas can live on in your body, showing up as tension, anxiety, or even physical pain.

 Therapy Success Stories

-The therapists below all specialize in Somatic counseling.
+The therapists below all specialize in Somatic Therapy.
 Click on one to learn more about them and their experience.

 Not sure which Counselor to work with?